 Singing bowls come in all possible sizes, I chose a mid-sized one during my last trip to Bhutan & Sikkim.

-Prayer wheel are Small cylindrical boxes attached to a holding stick and with a beaded thread hanging from it.
-Usually the cylinders are carved in metal.
-High end ones tend to have precious stones on them.
+A prayer wheel is a Small cylindrical box attached to a holding stick and with a beaded thread hanging from it.
+Usually, the cylinders are carved in metal.
+High-end ones tend to have precious stones on them.
 What is more important is the prayer scrolls that are kept inside the cylinder.
 Just like prayer flags mentioned above, prayer wheels are supposed to send good energy into the air when the holder rotates the wheel.

 You can also get standing prayer wheels that can be a good curio for your souvenir collection.
 You can get them cheap, made in China or you can get them stone studded.

-You must have seen these two brass artifact in most shops that sell metal craft across the country and not just in Sikkim.
+You must have seen these two brass artifacts in most shops that sell metal crafts across the country and not just in the state.
 The combo is called Dorjee Bell and Thunderbolt.
-They represent the male and female energies and are usually placed together.
-Dorjee Bell represents feminine energy while thunderbolt represents the male energy.
+They represent male and female energies and are usually placed together.
+Dorjee Bell represents feminine energy while thunderbolt represents male energy.

 Then, there are of course Buddha statues that you can always pick.
-These are good and easy to maintain Sikkim Souvenirs.
+These are good and easy-to-maintain souvenirs.

-If you are one of those who like dressing up as a local or collect local dresses, then you must buy the Sikkimese dress that is quite like a Nepalese dress.
-They are neighbours of course.
-Formal Sikkimese dresses come in silk and brocade, and sometimes in the thick fabric suited for the weather.
-To me they seem like a reverse Angrakha of Rajasthan.
+If you are one of those who likes to dress up as a local or collect local dresses, then you must buy the Sikkimese dress that is quite like a Nepalese dress.
+They are neighbors of course.
+Formal dresses come in silk and brocade, and sometimes in the thick fabric suited for the weather.
+To me, they seem like a reverse Angrakha of Rajasthan.

-If you are not too adventurous in dressing like me, you can always buy a Sikkimese cap – that could be a nice accessory for any of your own dresses, specially for those of you live in colder environments.
+If you are not too adventurous in dressing like me, you can always buy a Sikkimese cap – that could be a nice accessory for any of your own dresses, especially for those of you who live in colder environments.

 I am sure the mention of Himalayan Jewelry brings visuals of Turquoise stone jewelry.
 This time I stepped a little deeper than just picking up the lovely blue stone jewelry.
-I sat with a local jeweler and asked him to explain me the traditional designs that are native to Sikkim.
+I sat with a local jeweler and asked him to explain to me the traditional designs that are native to the state.
 Here are my two recommendations from that session:

-Ghau Pendants: These are pendants come in the shape of a ornate box to keep the prayer scrolls inside them.
+Ghau Pendants: These pendants come in the shape of an ornate box to keep the prayer scrolls inside them.
 Sometimes it was also used to keep sacred herbs or relics of departed gurus.
 Usually made of silver they have healing stones embedded in them.
-Turquoise is one such healing stone that is easily found in Himalayan regions.
+Turquoise is one such healing stone that is easily found in the Himalayan regions.
 Other popular stones include Lapis Lazuli and corals.
-For the devout Buddhists, Ghau pendant is their personal mobile shrine.
-I have a feeling that it may have its roots in the wandering communities around the world.
+For devout Buddhists, the Ghau pendant is their personal mobile shrine.
+I have a feeling that it may have its roots in wandering communities around the world.

 Then there are pendants that have sacred verses, usually ‘Om Mani Padme Hum’ written on them.
 These are a bit contemporary in style and design.

 Akor Earrings: These are beautiful earrings that are worn by the Lhasa women.
 The distinct identity of these long earrings is that they end in a lotus bud.
-Akor earrings are covered in Turquoise stone and red coral may be present to give the hint of red.
-They used to be very heavy in weight and were worn on the sides of the ear tied by a string to the head dress.
-They were not hanged on the ear lobes.
-Now of course you get them in light weight.
+Akor earrings are covered in Turquoise stone and red coral may be present to give a hint of red.
+They used to be very heavy in weight and were worn on the sides of the ear tied by a string to the headdress.
+They were not hanged on the earlobes.
+Now, of course, you get them in lightweight.
 The essence of design is well maintained if you buy from a good shop.

 I picked up a red Ganesha mask.
-Yes, Ganesha as well Garuda with spread out wings are popular souvenirs from Sikkim.
+Yes, Ganesha as well Garuda with spread-out wings are popular souvenirs from the state.

-You have heard of Darjeeling Tea and Assam Tea but may be not Sikkim tea.
-Well, Sikkim is not too far from Darjeeling and it has its lovely tea estates.
-In fact when we drove from Gangtok to Darjeeling, we drove through Temi Tea Estate and it was one of our loveliest drive in the region.
-Temi tea is Sikkim’s biggest Tea brand with popular tea brands like Kho-Cha.
-Golden Tips is another brand that sells Sikkim tea.
+You have heard of Darjeeling Tea and Assam Tea but maybe not Sikkim tea.
+Well, the state is not too far from Darjeeling and it has its lovely tea estates.
+In fact, when we drove from Gangtok to Darjeeling, we drove through Temi Tea Estate and it was one of our loveliest drives in the region.
+Temi tea is the state’s biggest Tea brand with popular tea brands like Kho-Cha.
+Golden Tips is another brand that sells the state’s tea powder.

-Like me if you enjoy your tea, this is a perfect souvenir to pick from Sikkim, may be right from its tea gardens.
+Like me, if you enjoy your tea, this is a perfect souvenir to pick, maybe right from its tea gardens.

-Himalayas are known as the home of Lord Shiva.
-So if you are a Shiva Devotee his two-headed drum called Damru is your souvenir from Sikkim.
-Damru is used both by Hindus and Buddhist.
+The Himalayas are known as the home of Lord Shiva.
+So if you are a Shiva Devotee his two-headed drum called Damru is your souvenir from the state.
+Damru is used both by Hindus and Buddhists.
 It is said that the Sanskrit grammar rules were written by Panini after listening to the rules of Damru.

 I did not buy a Damru, but I quite enjoyed learning to play it.
 It sounds simple, but unless you hold the Damru in the right way, it is impossible to play it.
 The small bead hanging from the hourglass-shaped instrument goes back and forth on both surfaces and the sound it produces – well that’s up to the rhythm with which your wrist moves.

-For those who enjoy eating Momos – a Momo maker may be your choice of Sikkim Souvenirs.
+For those who enjoy eating Momos – a Momo maker may be your choice to shop in the state.
 You can choose either a practical one that you can use in your kitchen.
-Or, you can pick a traditional ornate copper based Momo maker that I am not sure how easy to use for occasion cooking.
+Or, you can pick a traditional ornate copper-based Momo maker that I am not sure how easy to use for occasion cooking.